Contra (New England)

 Preparation: Take hands in fours from the top.
 ‘1’s improper.

-Continuing in-hold, they pick up their partner around her waist, bring her back to man’s side, (3)
+Continuing in-hold, they pick up their partner around her waist, bringing her back to the man’s side, (6)

-A2: Two ladies gypsy: walk around each other Cw. facing each other,
+A2: Two ladies gypsy: walk around each other Cw. facing eye-to-eye, (4)

-turn individually to the right, and in groups of four, walk/promenade (single) three places around (back to place), (3)
+face Cw. in groups of four, walk/promenade (single) three places around (to progressed place), (6)

 B2: Two-handed Balance & Swing departing neighbor.
-End couples change designation (places) and wait-out a ‘go’.
+(Now in new sets) End couples change designation (places) and wait-out a ‘go’.

 by Nathaniel Jack